Is It Covered?

 Search the A-Z list for a list of covered services.
 Your coverage and out-of-pocket costs may vary based on who you are and your health plan option.

-- Adults with a hearing threshold of 40 dB HL or greater in one or both ears when tested at 500, 1,000, 1,500, 2,000, 3,000, or 4,000Hz; or 26 dB HL or greater in one or both ears at any three or more of those frequencies; or a speech recognition score less than 94%.
+- Hearing threshold of at least 40 dB HL in one or both ears when tested at 500, 1,000, 1,500, 2,000, 3,000, or 4,000Hz

-- Children with a hearing threshold level of 26dB HL or greater in one or both ears when tested in the frequency range at 500, 1,000, 2,000, 3,000, or 4,000Hz.
+- Hearing threshold level of at least 26dB HL in one or both ears when tested at 500, 1,000, 2,000, 3,000, or 4,000Hz

 This A-Z list of topics is not all inclusive.
 TRICARE covers most inpatient and outpatient care that is medically necessary and considered proven.
 However, there are special rules or limits on certain types of care, while other types of care are not covered at all.